danieleteti/delphimvcframework/roadmap.md

    - Will be possible to register a specific serializer/deserializer engine for each type or property name
  - Switch from the System.JSON parser to the [JsonDataObjects](https://github.com/ahausladen/JsonDataObjects) parser (which is more than 10 times faster).
    - This point has the max priority!
- - Improve the IDE expert
+ - (DONE, BUT WE NEED MORE) Improve the IDE expert
  - Add the XML support for the Mapper using the [OmniXML](https://github.com/mremec/omnixml) project (low priority: looking for volunteers)
  - Create a mechanism to allows a fast and dirty CRUD interface based on tables
    - With this features you can simply define the resource name, the database table name which that resource points to and the allowed standard CRUD actions, and you have a complete CRUD system.
 Will be a lot useful for all that simple entities which don't have complex business logic.